vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/02_Studies_in_the_Early_History_and_Culture_of_North_India.md

 As has been argued, the activity of Atibhāvatī must have taken place between the death of her husband Ghat.otkaca Gupta (c. ad 453–54) and that of her brother Pravarasena II (c. ad 456–57).
 Atibhāvatī’s example was copied, when power shifted from the Eastern to the Western Vākāt.aka kings following the death of Pravarasena II.
 An inscription found in Hisse-Borala near Wasim of Devasena, Vākāt.aka king in Vatsagulma, dated in the year 380 of the Saka ´ Era, i.e. ad 457–58, records ‘the construction of a water storage (saras) called Sudarśana by a noble named Svāmilladeva, for the welfare of all living beings’ (Bakker 1997, 32).

 The building of the Trivikrama Temple and the installation of its deity Prabhāvatisvāmin took place before this and may thus be dated between ad 453 and 457.
 The Trivikrama sculpture (Plates 55 and 65) was made in those years, probably in the same workshop in which the images of the Pravareśvara Temple in Mansar (5 km to the west) were sculptured.
-The latter temple was the grand project of the princess’ brother, King Pravarasena II, and by this time the sculptors had exchanged the dark basalt stone, used in the earlier images of Varāha and Narasim. ha, for the red sandstone that gave the hill its other name, Sind¯uragiri.
+The latter temple was the grand project of the princess’ brother, King Pravarasena II, and by this time the sculptors had exchanged the dark basalt stone, used in the earlier images of Varāha and Narasim. ha, for the red sandstone that gave the hill its other name, Sindūragiri.
 28

-28 For the Sind¯uragirimāhātmya see above, p.
+28 For the Sindūragirimāhātmya see above, p.
 338. For the Pravareśvara Temple in Mansar and its images see Bakker 2008, http://irs.ub.rug.nl/dbi/4ccec5f085aa0.